ushanandhini12/Employee-database-management-java-project/README.md

 # Employee-database-management-java-project
-Employee databse management portal is used for registering the employee details and as well to perform CRUD operations.
+Employee database management portal is used for registering the employee details and as well to perform CRUD operations.
 - Backend : Java Spring Boot ,MySQL
 - Front-end : HTML and BootStrap